-The Mexican film Macario (1960) weaves a tale of magical realism – with special appearances by God, the Devil and Death.
-It all begins on the Day of the Dead, when a campesino named Macario goes on a hunger strike.
-B. Traven, the mysterious German writer exiled in Mexico, wrote the story, inspired from indigenous folk tales.
+B. Traven’s Macario (1960) weaves a tale of magical realism – with special appearances by God, the Devil, and Death.
+It all begins on the Day of the Dead, when a poor woodcutter named Macario goes on a hunger strike.
+Traven, the mysterious German writer exiled in Mexico, wrote the story inspired from Indigenous folk tales.

 B. Traven’s Macario, Directed by Roberto Gavaldón